 What is Android?

 Android in English language refers to a robot with a human appearance.
 Android is an open source (licenced under Apache), linux-based operating system programmed majorly in C, C++ and Java.
-The Android platfrom was initially developed by Android Inc., which Google later acquired in 2005.
+The Android platform was initially developed by Android Inc., which Google later acquired in 2005.
 In 2008, T-Mobile released the first Android phone ( T-Mobile G1) whose design wasn’t exactly great but the power and potential of the Android platform was crystal clear.
 Still in 2008, Google also introduced the HTC Dream as the first marketed phone to use Android Technology.
-Android platfrom is the world’s most poplular mobile device-run platform and is mostly used by HTC, Samsung and Motorola.
 Android being open source (free for any developer to modify to his / her taste) and Google’s Open Handset Alliance, are two contributing factor to its success because it has a very large and active base of developers constantly perfecting the technology (Android Open Source Project).
 Apple’s iOS and Windows OS are Android’s chief rivals.
 You will come across the term “Android device” ( be it smartphone or tablet) a lot.
-Do not be embarassed to ask ” what is an android phone ” ?
+Do not be embarrassed to ask ” what is an android phone ” ?
 An android phone or tablet isn’t exactly a special brand like Nokia , Blackberry, Apple or Techno; the term merely refers to a device running on an Android OS.

 What are the various versions of Android, their code names and how they are ranked?